English Language Learner Plan

 English Learner Identification Process

-For new to the district elementary and secondary students with a home/primary language other than English
+For new to the district students with a home/primary language other than English

 Action